 I decided to highlight employees and their potential role in social media and public relations in a positive light because I’m not seeing too much information out there.
 Internal communications (aimed at all departments) and social media, yes (some programs quite innovative); externally, not so much.

 This is despite the possibilities inherent in mobilizing and inspiring a core stakeholder group, which can have an immense and positive impact on your social business.
-I invite you to read Social Capital Byte: Institutionalizing Parity in B2B Relationships, because many suggestions for spotlighting partners and clients in your social capital space could easily be transferred to employees deserving of official recognition in the digital sphere, no matter what department they work in.
+Many suggestions for spotlighting partners and clients in your social capital space could easily be transferred to employees deserving of official recognition in the digital sphere, no matter what department they work in.

 A recent example and more thoughts from peers